buzzinglight/IanniX/Readme.md

 Linux
 -----
-- You'll need to build Qt before building IanniX
+- You'll need to download & build Qt before building IanniX
   - If your distribution supports it, you can also install Qt via the package manager, e.g.: